Privacy and encryption

 Can NimbleCal read my event titles and notes?

-NimbleCal encrypts your calendar content on your device before syncing/storing it (end-to-end encryption).
-Your devices hold the keys needed to read event content.
+NimbleCal encrypts your calendar content on your devices before storage or sync (end-to-end encryption).
+Your devices hold the keys needed to read event content, and those keys do not leave your devices in plaintext.

 See: